StasTODD/telegram-bot/README.md

 ✔️ Work with Privatbank API for check USD/UAH course.

-✔️ Work with Exmo exchange API for check BTC/ETH course.
+✔️ Work with Exmo cryptoexchange API for check BTC/USD course.

+✔️ Privatbank and Exmo have reply-format in the image.
 ### In the future, will be support this functions:
 ❔ Work with Raspberry PI.